oliviertassinari/material-ui/docs/src/pages/components/date-range-picker/date-range-picker.md

 ## Custom input component

 You can customize the rendered input with the `renderInput` prop.
 For `DateRangePicker` it takes **2** parameters – for start and end input respectively.
-If you need to render custom input make sure to spread `ref` and `inputProps` correctly to the input components.
+If you need to render custom inputs make sure to spread `ref` and `inputProps` correctly to the input components.

 {{"demo": "pages/components/date-range-picker/CustomDateRangeInputs.js"}}